richardnd5/react-meetup-workspace/README.md

 # React meetup workspace

-The purpose of this repository is solely store React code for a meetup organized by @Kikoku
+The purpose of this repository is solely to store React code for our meetup organized by @Kikoku